A Beginner’s Guide to Rich Snippets

 Writing for SEJ, Rich Benci notes that Rich Snippets are a privilege, not a right.
 The fact that you start using structured data markup on your site will not automatically translate into the major search engines displaying Rich Snippets for your content.
 Google in particular will first analyze and assess your markup before starting to display richer results.
 Over multiple implementations, Benci has observed a pattern in how Google responds to the introduction of structured data markup:

-- Google only starts analysing the new markup 10 to 14 days after it is first introduced on a website.
+- Google only starts analyzing the new markup 10 to 14 days after it is first introduced on a website.

 - If everything appears to be correct, Google will start showing Rich Snippets for some (not all) pages, but after approximately 5 days these will disappear.